maybebool/unity-lerp-tornado-simulation/README.md

 | $m$ | Force multiplier |
 | $r$ | Reverse indication threshold (default: 0.8) |

-This creates a pull-push cycle: objects accelerate toward the centre, then get ejected outward once they cross the threshold — producing the characteristic spiraling motion of a tornado.
+This creates a pull-push cycle: objects accelerate toward the centre, then get ejected outward once they cross the threshold, producing the characteristic spiraling motion of a tornado.

 ## Parameters